francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 the network and coding channels.

+# FEC and the loss recovery mechanism

+The FEC mechanism described in this document is additional to the classical QUIC loss recovery mechanism {{QUIC-RECOVERY}} and does not replace it by any means.
+A QUIC endpoint MAY ignore every received repair symbol and MAY not perform any symbol recovery at all.
+The FEC mechanism is only intended to allow a receiver recovering faster from packet losses on the network channel if it values the timeliness of data delivery.

-## Protocol requirements for protecting information through FEC
+# Protocol requirements for protecting information through FEC

 In this section, we list the points that must be defined by the protocol for allowing QUIC endpoints to protect information using FEC in a more efficient way than duplicating the information sent on the wire.

-### Defining the content of source symbols
+## Defining the content of source symbols

 There is no need to protect every piece information sent on the wire by QUIC.
 Some pieces of information are already sent redundantly (e.g. ACKs)